 2. Know your agenda for the day.

 If you know which exhibitors you want to speak to after conducting your initial research, you can plan your time in advance.
 Why not divide your list into two halves; Must See and Want To See.
 That way you can target who you need to see for the product or technology that you are interested in and then if you have time, you can visit exhibitors who may be of wider interest for future development at your school.

 3. Look out for live marketing at the Show.

 Look out for any live marketing that may be advertising demonstrations or talks by guest speakers.
-There may be a demonstration or talk that is specific to your area of product research, or a question and answer session by an industry expert that will allow you to gain immediate answers to your most pressing questions.
-That way, you can make a quick alteration to your schedule but know that you have gained the most from what is on offer at the show.
+There may be a demonstration or talk that is specific to your area of product research or a question-and-answer session by an industry expert that will allow you to gain immediate answers to your most pressing questions.
+That way, you can quickly alter your schedule but know that you have gained the most from what is on offer at the show.

 4. Meet up with other visitors who are in the same position as you.

 If you know of colleagues from other schools who are attending the same Show as you, why not arrange to meet for a coffee or lunch at some point during the day to talk about your experiences and the contacts you have met?
 It may be the case that they would also benefit from the contacts that you have been speaking to on the day or vice versa.
 It enables you to all share information to make future experiences even more smooth and more successful.

 5. Do not hesitate to make contact with suppliers after the show.